Connecting state and local government leaders

-Calling it a “once in a generation investment in America,” President Biden on Tuesday signed into law a $54.2 billion measure to boost semiconductor production in the U.S.
+Calling it a “once in a generation investment in America,” President Biden on Tuesday signed into law legislation with about $50 billion worth of programs to boost the nation's semiconductor industry.

 Most notably, the bipartisan bill passed by Congress last month includes $39.4 billion in subsidies to encourage companies to manufacture chips, bolstering hopes in cities around the country that it will create more jobs in their communities.

 “It’s big,” Cleveland Mayor Justin Bibb told Route Fifty after attending the signing.